 The climate of the Qinghai-Tibet Plateau is cold, the air is thin, the wind speed is large, and the sunshine is sufficient.
 Special geographical location, harsh climatic conditions, as well as production lifestyle, determine the unique eating habits of Tibetans.

-Tsampa is the staple food of Tibetan people.
-It is a powder form of roasted barley.
-When eating, it mix with Butter tea or other hot drink.
-For making it more tasty often mix with Butter, cheese, sugar and other.
+When eating, it mixes with Butter tea or other hot drink.
+For making it tastier often mix with Butter, cheese, sugar, and others.

-During the Tibetan New Year Festival, every family will place an auspicious wood container called “Zusuqima” on the Tibetan-style cupboard.
-In the container are Chang or Tibetan wine, Tsampa and zholma (groma food, a kind of Tibetan food), on top of which are ears of Chang or Tibetan wine wheat, wheat flowers and butter sculpture cards on which the sun, the moon and stars are drawn.
-When the neighbors or the relatives come to pay a New Year call, the hosts will entertain them with the food in “Droso Chima”.
-The guest will take some Tsampa with one hand and flick in the air for three times.
-Then he takes some Tsampa and put it in the mouth while saying “Tashi Delek” (meaning good luck and happiness) to express the best wishes.
+During the Tibetan New Year Festival, every family will place an auspicious wood container called “Droso Chayma” on the Tibetan-style cupboard.
+In the container are Chang or Tibetan wine, Tsampa, and Drama (Special root of Plant to eat), on top of which are ears of Chang or Tibetan wine wheat, wheat flowers, and butter sculpture cards on which the sun, the moon, and stars are drawn.
+When the neighbors or the relatives come to pay a New Year call, the hosts will entertain them with the food in “Droso Chayma”.
+The guest will take some Tsampa with one hand and flick in the air three times.
+Then he takes some Tsampa and puts it in the mouth while saying “Tashi Delek” (meaning good luck and happiness) to express the best wishes.